Home »

 Conflict of interest

-Submitted articles must not be under consideration by any other publisher/s.
-Authors must attest to this at the time of submission in a cover email.
 It is also the author’s responsibility to disclose any potential conflict of interest regarding the submitted manuscript.
+You can read definitions and some examples of conflict of interest here.
 Funding sources and research grants should be properly acknowledged and should include a statement whether such funding could lead to potential conflict of interest.